Dark Parties: Dark Money Networks and Political Parties after Citizens United.

 Date Written: November 26, 2019

 Following the Supreme Court's 2010 decision in Citizens United v.
 FEC, independent expenditures have grown dramatically both in terms of raw dollars and as a percentage of spending in elections.
-A large and growing portion comes from political nonprofits---so called "dark money" groups---named because the terms of their incorporation allow them to partially obscure the sources of their income.
+A large and growing portion comes from political nonprofits --- so called "dark money" groups --- named because the terms of their incorporation allow them to partially obscure the sources of their income.
 I develop a new data set of about 2,350,000 tax documents released by the IRS and use it to test theories of political parties' role American elections.
-With this new data, I show that interest groups to have begun to form new networks and route large sums of political money through nonprofit organizations--where it previously lay outside the view of researchers limited to analyzing Federal Election Commission data.
-Next, I show that when viewed holistically, these subnetworks of dark money organizations--"dark parties" or dark money factions within the extended party network--often deploy far larger sums of money into political races than formal party organizations, contrary to the prevailing view that the latter group maintained financial supremacy even after Citizens United.
-Finally, I show that despite all this, formal party organizations remain the most central players in coordinating the flow of money into candidate races--though increasingly large sums of money have fallen totally outside of their orbit.
+With this new data, I show that interest groups have begun to form new networks and route large sums of political money through nonprofit organizations --- where it previously lay outside the view of researchers limited to analyzing Federal Election Commission data.
+Next, I show that when viewed holistically, these subnetworks of dark money organizations --- "dark parties" or dark money factions within the extended party network--often deploy far larger sums of money into political races than formal party organizations, contrary to the prevailing view that the latter group maintained financial supremacy even after Citizens United.
+Finally, I show that despite all this, formal party organizations remain the most central players in coordinating the flow of money into candidate races --- though increasingly large sums of money have fallen totally outside of their orbit.
 These findings paint a more complex picture of how changes in campaign finance law have shifted the balance of power between formal party organizations and ideological interest groups in American politics.

 Keywords: dark money, political parties, congress, campaign finance